Up to 60% off sofas & mattresses — limited‑time deals.

 Pros Cons

-Supportive seat that holds its shape Not a plush, deep-lounge feel
+Supportive seat that holds its shape Not a plush, deep-lounge sofa

-Classic traditional styling with rustic character Bulky profile can overwhelm tight rooms
+Classic traditional styling with rustic character Bulky profile can overpower tight rooms

 No complicated setup for the standard sofa Faux leather can feel warm against bare skin